AllenCellModeling/pytorch_fnet/README.md

 example prediction outputs should be places in ./results/

 ## Instructions to run on your data
 The most general solution is to implement a new PyTorch dataset object that is responsible for loading signal images (transmitted light) and target images (fluorescence) into a consistent format.
-See pytorch_fnet/fnet/data/tiffdataset.py or pytorch_fnet/fnet/data/czidataset.py as examples.
-Our existing wrapper scripts will work if you make this dataset object have an `__init__` function can be correctly called with a simple keyword argument of path_csv, which points to a csv file (example: mydata.csv) that describes your dataset and that you should place in data/csvs.
+See `fnet/data/tiffdataset.py` or `fnet/data/czidataset.py` as examples.
+Our existing wrapper scripts will work if you make this dataset object have an `__init__` function can be correctly called with a simple keyword argument of path_csv, which points to a csv file (example: `mydata.csv`) that describes your dataset and that you should place in `data/csvs`.
 You should implement `__get_item__(self,i)` to return a list of pytorch Tensor objects, where the first element is the signal data and the second element is the target image.
-The Tensors should be of dimensions of 1,Z,Y,X.  Place your new dataset object (example: MyDataSet.py) in pytorch_fnet/fnet/data/.
+The Tensors should be of dimensions of `1,Z,Y,X`.
+Place your new dataset object (example: MyDataSet.py) in `pytorch_fnet/fnet/data/`

 If you have single channel tiff stacks for both input and target images, you can simply use our existing tiffdataset class with a csv that has columns labelled path_target, and path_signal, and whose elements are paths to where those images can be read.